Ukraine war could last for years, Nato chief warns

 A key target in Russia’s attempt to gain full control of Luhansk region – one of the two provinces making up the Donbas – is the industrial city of Sievierodonetsk, where fighting continue to rage.

 “All Russian claims that they control the town are a lie.
-They control the main part of the town, but not the whole town,” Luhansk Governor Serhiy Gaidai told Ukrainian television, adding that fighting made evacuations from the city impossible.
+They control the main part of the town, but not the whole town,” Luhansk governor Serhiy Gaidai told Ukrainian television, adding that fighting made evacuations from the city impossible.

-Russia’s defence ministry said it had taken control of Metyolkine, just southeast of Sievierodonetsk, with Russian state news agency TASS reporting that many Ukrainian fighters had surrendered there.
+Russia’s defence ministry said it had taken control of Metyolkine, just southeast of Sievierodonetsk, with Russian state news agency Tass reporting that many Ukrainian fighters had surrendered there.
 Ukraine’s military said Russia had “partial success” in the area.

 Analysts at the Institute for the Study of War, a Washington-based think tank, wrote in a note that “Russian forces will likely be able to seize Sievierodonetsk in the coming weeks, but at the cost of concentrating most of their available forces in this small area”.